Download & Other Tools

-Policies that could influence family income and poverty include:
+Policy and program options that could influence family income and poverty include:

-For more policy ideas and information on this topic see kidsdata.org’s Research & Links section or visit the Urban Institute, California Budget & Policy Center, Center for Law and Social Policy, or the Center on Budget and Policy Priorities.
+For more information, see kidsdata.org’s Research & Links section or visit Public Policy Institute of California, California Budget and Policy Center, and Center for Law and Social Policy.
 Also see Policy Implications on kidsdata.org under Food Security, Housing Affordability and Resources, Health Care, and Early Care and Education.

-- Continuing to strengthen child support enforcement programs that work effectively with non-custodial parents and ensure that support reaches the families that need it (5)
+- Continuing to strengthen child support enforcement programs that work effectively with non-custodial parents and ensure that support reaches families in need (11)

 Sources for this narrative:

-1. Danielson, C. (2016).
-California's future: Social safety net.
+1. Danielson, C., et al. (2021).
+California's future: Safety net.
 Public Policy Institute of California.
-Retrieved from: http://www.ppic.org/main/publication.asp?i=1080
+Retrieved from: https://www.ppic.org/publication/californias-future-safety-net

 4. Children Now.
-(2016).
-2016 California children's report card: A survey of kids’ well-being and a roadmap for the future.
-Retrieved from: http://www.childrennow.org/reports-research/2016cachildrensreportcard
+(2022).
+2022 California children's report card: A survey of kids’ well-being and roadmap for the future.
+Retrieved from: https://www.childrennow.org/portfolio-posts/2022-california-childrens-report-card

-5. U.S. Department of Health and Human Services, Administration for Children & Families.
-(2016).
-Office of Child Support Enforcement Annual Report to Congress FY 2014.
-Retrieved from: http://www.acf.hhs.gov/css/resource/fy2014-annual-report-to-congress
+11. U.S. Department of Health and Human Services, Administration for Children and Families.
+(2022).
+Office of Child Support Enforcement annual report to Congress FY 2019.
+Retrieved from: https://www.acf.hhs.gov/css/report/fy-2019-annual-report-congress

 - Websites with Related Information

-- California Budget & Policy Center
+- California Budget and Policy Center

-- Center for Law and Social Policy: Poverty & Opportunity
+- Center for the Study of Social Policy: Addressing Poverty

-- First Focus: Poverty & Family Economics
+- First Focus on Children: Poverty and Family Economics

 - Institute for Women's Policy Research

 - National Center for Children in Poverty.
 Bank Street Graduate School of Education.

 - Pew Charitable Trusts: Finance and Economy

-- Public Policy Institute of California
+- Public Policy Institute of California: Health and Safety Net

 - Spotlight on Poverty and Opportunity